Choosing your wedding photographer | Who do you go with & how do you decide?

 When you hire someone with experience, you’re paying for their expertise, their knowledge that comes from practise, being in the industry, shooting tons of weddings and learning something new each time.

-Your photographer will not only be able to capture some great shots on your wedding day, they will also be able to help you with your schedule, advise on elements of your day, suggest where might have the best lighting, suggest a time that would be best to do group shots etc. They know all this and can advise you (on what’s most likely your first time getting married) because they’re experienced.
+Your photographer will not only be able to capture some great shots on your wedding day, they will also be able to help you with your schedule, advise on elements of your day, recommend suppliers, suggest where might have the best lighting, suggest a time that would be best to do group shots etc. They know all this and can advise you (on what’s most likely your first time getting married) because they’re experienced.

 Money, Money, Money